 Suppose you have received a decision from VA and sent the Notice of Disagreement to your Regional Office and have either received a Statement of the Case or a Supplemental Statement of the Case from either a Decision Review Officer or the rating activity.
 In that case, you can further appeal the decision to the Board of Veterans Appeals by sending your Regional Office what is known as VA Form 9.
 By sending your regional office VA Form 9, you are what is called “perfecting” your appeal.
 Keep in mind that you only have 60 days from the date of the SOC or SSOC to submit this.
 Otherwise, the decision becomes final!
 Once the regional office receives your VA Form 9, they will certify your claim to be forwarded to the BVA, and you will be put on the docket.
 During the time the C-file is being certified to be sent to the BVA, the claimant can submit additional evidence to support their claim.
 Once the C-file leaves the regional office of jurisdiction to the BVA, the claimant has 90 days to submit any additional evidence.

 Clear and Unmistakable Errors (CUE)

-CUE’s are actually relatively rare, but when they do happen, the majority involves effective dates (EED).
-The effective date is the date VA determines when compensation payments are to begin.
+CUEs are relatively rare, but most involve effective dates (EED) when they happen.
+The effective date is when VA determines when compensation payments begin.
 Generally, this is the date the veteran submits a claim.

 Reduction in Benefits